-When Sue Howes returned to Uganda 40 years after first volunteering there, she found a country still nursing wounds left by war, extremism and disease.
+When Sue Howes returned to Uganda 40 years after first volunteering there, she found a country still nursing the wounds left by war, extremism, disease and despotism.
 Compelled to do something, Sue and her husband Greg founded a project that would help communities build themselves back up.

 Returning to Uganda after 40 years

 Sue Howes was an 18-year-old VSO volunteer in Uganda back in the late sixties.
 It was a time before Idi Amin, before the expulsion of the Ugandan Asians, before the outbreak of the AIDS epidemic, before civil war.
 More than 40 years later, she went back to the country with her husband, Greg Dyke, for the first time since 1968.

 She was disappointed to find that so little seemed to have improved, and many people were still struggling.
 Back in 1968, Uganda had the same GDP as Singapore - now, there was no comparison between the two countries.